All Episodes

 The New Yorker has a cover story on Donald Trump.

-I don't, I have not seen the New Yorker story, so I don't know if the New Yorker is for Trump or not.
+I have not seen the New Yorker story, so I don't know if the New Yorker is for Trump or not.

-A leftist publication, a bunch of wackos themselves.
+I can't tell because this is actually a Mother Jones story, a leftist publication, a bunch of wackos themselves.

 And they're talking about the cover of the New Yorker magazine, which has got George Washington on it, Abraham Lincoln, Teddy Roosevelt, and FDR.

-And the point that Mother Jones is making is what is distasteful about Trump is not that he offends old fashioned American values.
+And the point that Mother Jones is making is what is distasteful about Trump is not that he offends old-fashioned American values.

 Trump is distasteful.